OmahaGirlsWhoCode/t-h-inker/README.md

 ##Building the app

+Create an AdobeID account.

 Use [PhoneGap Build's online tool](https://build.phonegap.com/apps) to build the app (.sdk).
-Add the license key.
+With Java, generate a key console file to sign the APK.
+Unlock the app on PhoneGap.

+Rebuild and download the .sdk.

+##Google Developer Console
+Now on the Google Developer console, create a new app.
+Fill out meta-data, upload screen shots, and the .sdk file.

 #Git Glossary